 The MIDI implementation of the organ is there somewhat by coincidence.
 The console itself, including the manuals, pedals and all the buttons and knobs, is in fact a large MIDI controller.
 Knowing what that device sends to the system is the same as knowing the MIDI implementation.
 So theoretically, everything you can do by hand with the console, can be done also via MIDI.
 But, it has to be done really in the same way.
 For playing the keyboards (manuals and pedals) this is no problem, as sending MIDI notes on the correct channels (1 to 4) will have the same effect as playing them by hand.
-If this is all you need, then MIDI is the way to go.
+If this is all you need, then MIDI can be the way to go.
+Section 6 Console MIDI implementation describes how this is done.

 If you want to do anything with registers however, things get more complex.
 Each of the register switches has its own MIDI note (a full list of the exact notes and messages to be sent for each switch can be found elsewhere in this manual).
 In case of the Sauer registers this is quite straightforward, as they are not dependent on the layer you are in.
 But in case of the (black) Utopa registers it is an issue, as the state of these switches changes depending on which layer is selected on the touch screen.
 Unfortunately, there is no way for an external computer or device of knowing which layer is currently selected, so flipping the switch via MIDI doesn't have a predictable effect; it may set that register in some layer, or do nothing at all when no layer is selected.
 A workaround for this could be to first send another MIDI message that presses the button for the desired layer on the desired manual, and then send the message for the register switch.
 But still, the actual behavior in that case would depend on the current state of the console, because if that layer happened to be selected already, then hitting the button via MIDI will actually cause it to deselect.
-Perhaps with more experimentation a solid way of controlling the Utopa registers via MIDI can be found, but I wouldn't really recommend using MIDI for this, as whatever outcome such experimentation may have, it certainly will be a complex and inflexible set of messages that needs to be sent; more work, less music.
+Perhaps with more experimentation a solid way of controlling the Utopa registers via MIDI can be found, but I wouldn't really recommend using MIDI for this, as whatever outcome such experimentation may have, it certainly will be a complex and inflexible set of messages that needs to be sent; i.e. more work, less music.
 The same goes for layer parameters such as transposition and pulse, and even the tremolo knobs and switches.
 The only other parameters beside the notes on the manual that can be MIDI controlled consistently are the four continuous foot pedals.
 They have their own MIDI address and will behave consistently.

 But, all is not lost, if you want to control the organ via MIDI and do need register changes, the Setzer is still at your disposal.
-Via standard MIDI program changes the presets stored on the console can be recalled.
-This does mean that you need to store your registers and layer settings on the console with your key, and make sure they are still there the next time you visit the Orgelpark.
+Read how to control the Setzer via MIDI messages in the section 6.3 Setzer.